pySTEPS/pysteps/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~

 Before committing changes or creating pull requests, check that all the tests in the pysteps suite pass.
+See the `Testing pySTEPS <https://pysteps.readthedocs.io/en/latest/developer_guide/test_pysteps.html#testing-pysteps>`__
-See the :ref:`testing_pysteps` for the instruction to run the tests.
+for detailed instruction to run the tests.

 Although it is not strictly needed, we suggest creating minimal tests for new contributions to ensure that it achieves
 the desired behavior.
 Pysteps uses the pytest framework that it is easy to use and also supports complex functional